FruitbatM/airmed-doc-app/README.md

 ### Logo

-- I used [Canva](https://www.canva.com/) to design the custom logo.
+- I used [Canva](https://www.canva.com/) to design the custom logo which was used only for favicon.

 ### Icons

 Icons should be obvious and very intuitive so that users can easily understand what a particular icon represents.
-Also, a detailed heading will be used for each icon to describe top specialities the Airmed clinic offers.
+Also, a detailed heading will be used for each icon to describe top specialties the Airmed clinic offers.

 # Features